Skip to article frontmatterSkip to article content

 db_layer = [np.zeros(LayerSizes[j+1]) for j in range(NumLayers)]

-# First we try without training the network
+# First we try without training the network.

 y_layer[0] = y

-y,df = forward_step(y,Weights[j],Biases[j]) # one step
+y,df = forward_step(y,Weights[j],Biases[j])

 return(y)